Prevelle Dermal Filler

-Prevelle Silk is an injectable dermal filler used to treat moderate to severe wrinkles and facial folds.
-This is one of the newer injectable soft tissue fillers that was approved by the FDA in March 2008.
+Prevelle is an injectable dermal filler used to treat moderate to severe wrinkles and facial folds that was approved by the FDA in March 2008.
 It consists of a clear gel containing hyaluronic acid, which occurs naturally in the body to hydrate and cushion the skin.
 Once injected, the gel plumps the skin, smoothing away creases.
-One of the major differences between Prevelle Silk and other hyaluronic acid-based formulas is that the injection contains Lidocaine, which numbs the skin leading to a more comfortable treatment process.

 Most adults who are in good overall health are medically able to undergo treatment.
-Prevelle Silk should not be used in patients with a history of allergic reactions to lidocaine or certain other allergies or medical conditions.
-Tell your doctor about your medical history and any medications you are on so that he or she can determine whether this treatment is right for you.
+Prevelle should not be used in patients with a history of allergic reactions to lidocaine or certain other allergies or medical conditions.

 What’s the Cost?